hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 You can develop the application as a standalone Rails app within your IDE.

-- You can run the application in development environment by running this in the console:
+- To run the application in development mode execute the following command in the console:

 ```bash
 rails server